AshridgeTechnologies/elemento/design/Server app deployment and authorization.md

 - May want a Firebase project to deploy a client-only app
 - Want to handle errors cleanly in app anyway
 - Need a clear/better error handling and warning mechanism for Studio
+- Google recommends getting a code on the client and exchanging for an access token on the server
+- BUT this requires a client secret available on the server, and server cannot be tested except from a browser

 Preview-specific forces
 -----------------------